 The evidence in a Christian’s life of true obedience to Christ is not wealth, health, or living “your best life now” but is in fact of facing persecution and suffering.
 This is the true sign that the Glory of God rests upon a Christian, because it is evidence of being in the fight.
 While we know every Christian is indwelt by the Holy Spirit, He empowers in an extraordinary way those who are completely devoted to the cause of Christ.
 These are those the Holy Spirit is enabling to make a difference in a lost and dying world, and they experience His presence and power in a way that others do not.
 They, like the early believers are able to rejoice that they are “counted worthy to suffer shame for His name.”
 Acts 5:41

-And yet, while the Christian can and should rejoice in the personal suffering faced is evidence of God’s glory upon a life well lived for the Lord and is the uniform of the soldier of Christ; it is not outside of personal obedience to pray for the relief of the suffering other Christians experience.
-A true Christian soldier will neither run from the fight the Lord has placed before them nor avoid to support other Christians in battle, in an effort to bring some measure of relief to fellow soldiers.
+And yet, while the Christian can and should rejoice in personal suffering faced as evidence of God’s glory upon a life well lived for the Lord, it is not outside of personal obedience to pray for relief from suffering which other Christians experience.
+A true Christian soldier will neither run from the fight the Lord has placed before them nor avoid supporting other Christians in battle.
 After all, living in the True Church, His Remnant Church, requires us to look after and fight for each other as well.

 As we are living in these Last Days, as suffering and persecution is beginning to be to be in evidence in His Remnant Church in America, as well as the rest of the world, it is time for those who are in Christ to “take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand.”
 Ephesians 6:13